Crossways in Cultural Narratives – (MLitt) 2017 entry

 There is a mailing list for Crossways in Cultural Narratives which distributes calls for papers and announcements that may be relevant to the research activities of the consortium.
 To subscribe to the mailing list, email email@example.com.

 Students who have been unsuccessful in their application for an EU scholarship will automatically be considered for one of the following awards:

 Santander Universities scholarships

 The School of Modern Languages is offering two £5,000 scholarships, awarded on the basis academic merit and financial need, to those applying for an MLitt programme in Modern Languages.
-One of these will be awarded to a student on the Erasmus Mundus Crossways in Cultural Narratives programme.

 After the MLitt